JavierTovar19/Uart-_FPGA/Chapter-1:-¡Hello-world!-Setbit.md

     icepack setbit.txt setbit.bin
     $

-When it finishes, it generates a "setbit.h" file.
+When it finishes, it generates a "setbit.bin" file.
 This file will be uploaded to the FPGA in order to configure it.
 We put the iCEStick into the USB and execute this command:

     $ sudo iceprog setbit.bin

+**NOTE**: If the ICEStick is configured as indicated in chapter 0, the download can be done without sudo.

-The process last about 30 seconds (With the current iceprog version.
-This time will be reduce as the community improves the software).
-The messages that pop up are:
+The process last about 3 seconds The messages that pop up are:

     [sudo] password for obijuan:
     init..